ebenezerowusu/ebenezerowusu/README.md

 - 🌱 I’m currently learning Ruby on Rails and advanced techniques in Angular and Strapi.
 Exploring more about backend technologies to enhance my full-stack development skills.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and related technologies.

 - 📫  How to reach me: You can reach me via email [eo199124@gmail.com](eo199124@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/owusu-ebenezer-741864226/).